Dear Urban Legends:

 Consider the following quote, if you will, which people on the Web have been tossing around like a towel in a men's room ever since Florida disrupted our national slumber for the second time in a year (the other time being the Elian thing):

 "It's not the people who vote that count.
 It's the people who count the votes."
-(Josef Stalin)
+(Joseph Stalin)

 I mean, it's not like the guy needed anyone's votes for anything.
 In terms of being undemocratic and thoroughly unconcerned with elections, you'd be hard pressed to find a better poster boy for electoral indifference than Stalin.
 He had 20 million Russians murdered just because he could, which by itself makes Hitler, Idi Amin and Slobodan Milosevic all look like a bunch of kids sitting around on a playground busting toy pistol caps with a rock.

 Now, if someone like, say, Papa Doc Duvalier, or William Marcy Tweed of Tammany Hall fame or Fernando Marcos said something like that — or better yet, if Slobodan Milosevic or even Hitler said something like that — this would be a really powerful quote!
 (Tweed did say something similar — I think his quote was roughly "As long as I count the votes, what are you going to do about it?")
 And all the guys I mention in this paragraph at least pretended to have an election.